Skip to main content

 • “Replayable with plenty of different game options and a few game modes.”

 • “Having the world as the map and being able to connect any and all towns and cities is really satisfying.
-The cities' connections are randomly generated with each playthrough, so there's some replayability there as well.”
+The city connections are randomly generated with each playthrough, adding to the replayability.”

 • “Very low replayability (meaning you can start in a different location, but you'll essentially end up doing more or less the same thing each time).”